ChainAgnostic/CAIPs/CAIPs/caip-draft_near_protocol.md

 ## Simple Summary

-Provides details of the NEAR Protocol namespace and reference for CAIP-2.
+Defines the NEAR Protocol namespace and reference for CAIP-2.

 ## Abstract